Frequently Asked Questions

 This solution enables applications to reliably inform users or internal systems about the delivery success or failure of critical SMS communications.

-Problem: Many applications need to send SMS notifications (e.g., order confirmations, alerts, OTPs) but lack visibility into whether the message was actually delivered to the recipient's handset.
-Relying solely on the initial API sent
+Problem: Many applications send SMS notifications for order confirmations, two-factor authentication (2FA), and alerts, but lack visibility into actual delivery status.
+Relying on the initial MessageBird API

 Technologies Used: